 Palliative Care Team

-The Palliative Care program consists of a multi-disciplinary team, comprised of physicians, nurses, advanced practice clinicians, counselors, pharmacists, chaplains, and ethicists working to design short-term and long-term plans for the patient.
+The Palliative Care program consists of a multi-disciplinary team, comprised of physicians, nurses, advanced practice providers, counselors, pharmacists, chaplains, and ethicists working to design short-term and long-term plans for the patient.

 Benefits of Palliative Care